zxvnme/zgui/README.md

 Its main goals are to be **universal** (it works on all graphics APIs; DirectX, OpenGL, Vulkan etc.) and **dependency free**.
 Therefore zgui is really **easy to use** and it has simple but aesthetic UI that can be extended or modified easily too.

 All functions of framework are described in [header file](zgui.hh).
 Dont forget to check out [official zgui wiki](https://github.com/zxvnme/zgui/wiki), you will find there documentation of zgui and guide how to use zgui.

+Also shoutout to [alphauc](https://github.com/alphauc) for example zgui implementation in his [SDK](https://github.com/alphauc/sdk)

-See below gif for preview.
+See gif for preview.

 <img src="https://i.imgur.com/jH2lcDl.gif" width="380" height="350">